-STEP files can be imported and used in Altium Designer through two distinct approaches, both of which use the same mechanism.
+STEP files can be imported and used in Altium NEXUS through two distinct approaches, both of which use the same mechanism.
 The approach used is essentially dependent on how a STEP file will be applied in a design:

 To place a 3D Body and populate its contents in the PCB Editor, select Place » 3D Body from the main menu, create its object shape and choose the Generic option as the 3D Model Type in the Properties panel.
-The Souce section in the panel will then offer three alternative source options for importing a STEP files:
+The Souce section in the panel will then offer three alternative source options for importing a STEP file:

 ► See 3D Body Properties for more information on the 3D Body object options.

 The placed 3D Body (including its imported/linked STEP file) will appear as a simple body area in the editor's 2D display mode, and as a fully rendered 3D model in the 3D display mode (shortcut keys 2 and 3).